openstack/oslo-specs/specs/policy/new-libraries.rst

    * automaton
    * futurist

 #.
-Create library immediately having the the Oslo group or subgroup (and by
+Create library immediately having the Oslo group or subgroup (and by
    default use the OpenStack ecosystem) help in its creation and produce a functional and useful artifact from that library (typically a pypi release) and integrate it into the various openstack projects.